 They don’t have to be sweet.
 Beer Bread is a savory quick bread.

 If you don’t have buttermilk, you can use regular milk in this recipe.
-Or, you can “make” some with this hack.
+Or, you can “make” some with this buttermilk substitute.

 Add one tablespoon lemon juice or white vinegar to a liquid measuring cup, and add enough milk until it measures 1 cup.
 Stir, and let sit for five minutes before using.